BINF-6310L-8310L-Spring25/Problem_Set_10_HMM_3/README.md

 How many modules were in the PHMM used to create the alignment

 # Question 3
-How many of the hidden states were "Insertion" states? _Hint_ you will need to find the number of times that "I" is used in the alignment
+How many of the hidden states were "Insertion" states? _Hint_ you will need to find the number of times that "I" is the "hidden" state.

 &nbsp;
 &nbsp;

 ### Step 4 - Create a PHMM

+In this chunk set your seed to 123 ```set.seed(123)```

 We want to utilize the fact that the aphid package _knows_ about the relationships between amino acids